wp-plugins/geenapp-mobile-ads/readme.txt

 Tags: ads, mobile, monetization, smartbanner, android, ios Requires at least: 3.5
 Tested up to: 4.2
-Stable tag: 0.2
+Stable tag: 0.3

 Monetize your mobile traffic offering Apps to your visitors

 == Description ==

-Geenapp is App Promotion Platform where you can earn money with each App installation.
+<a href="http://www.geenapp.com/">Geenapp</a> is an App Promotion Platform where you can earn money with each App installation.

 Get best conversions with this plugin, increasing your profits with the same traffic.
 Geenapp have the best Apps offer worldwide.

+**SmartBanner**: You can have at top or bottom of your page a banner to install an App.
+User can close this banner.

+== Screenshots ==

+1. API Key configuration
+2. SmartBanner configuration
+3. SmartBanner (Screen Top) example

 == Installation ==